ReDI-Munich-Frontend/fed-munich-2021-spring/README.md

 For local installation, you need Node.js.

-Clone this repsoitory and install the external dependencies:
+Clone this repository and install the external dependencies:

 ```
 git clone git@github.com:ReDI-Munich-Frontend/fed-munich-2021-spring.git